MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_transactions_deleted.md

  Contains the number of subscribers to the transaction.
 A subscriber is added to a transaction when you start a transaction while another transaction is in progress.
 The subscriber count is decremented when a subscriber commits the transaction.

 ### ACTIVE TRANSACTIONS
- In [!INCLUDE[wps_2](../Token/wps_2_md.md)], only one transaction is active at a time, and you can manage only the active transaction.
+ In Windows PowerShell, only one transaction is active at a time, and you can manage only the active transaction.
 Multiple transactions can be in progress in the same session at the same time, but only the most\-recently started transaction is active.

  As a result, you cannot specify a particular transaction when using the transaction cmdlets.
 Commands always apply to the active transaction.